jmursalim/la_casa_lobot/README.md

 $random_watchlist_pool username1,username2,...

 webscrapes multiple users letterboxd watchlists then prints a random movie, ensuring no duplicates are present in the original watchlist

+$coinflip

+simple coinflip with a little animation to spice it up